emrecaliskan/matic-docs/docs/zkEVM/zkNode.md

 A **Sequencer** receives L2 transactions from the users, preprocesses them as a new L2 batch, and then proposes the batch to the PoE smart contract as a valid L2 transaction.
 The **Sequencer** receives **transactions from users** and will **receive all fees** from all published transactions.
 Sequencer is therefore economically incentivized to post valid transactions in order to profit the most from them.
 A **Transaction Pool** with a sorting algorithm to choose the most profitable transactions is often used to solve this.

-While publishing a series of transactions, the **Sequencer** must pay a **fee in $MATIC** tokens.
+While publishing a series of transactions, the **Sequencer** must pay a **fee in MATIC** tokens.
 This sum will change depending on the pending batches that need to be validated.
 If a sequencer shows malicious behavior by **posting invalid transactions** or **creating batches with just one transaction**, the protocol ensures that it will be very expensive to break the chain.
 This ensures that publishing invalid transactions will result in a loss for the sequencer.

 Sequencers can be either **Trusted** or **Permissionless**: